-It is used with embolic coils for the treatment of intracranial aneurysms and consists of a self-expanding stent and a delivery system.
-The stent, which is a self-expanding, metal (nitinol) mesh in the shape of a tube, serves as a scaffold for embolic coils to prevent herniation of the coils into the parent vessel.
+May 29, 2007 — The FDA has cleared the CORDIS ENTERPRISE Vascular Reconstruction Device and Delivery System under the Humanitarian Device Exemption — it is used with embolic coils for the treatment of intracranial aneurysms.
+It consists of a self-expanding stent and a delivery system.
+The stent serves as a scaffold for embolic coils to prevent herniation of the coils into the parent vessel.

 The stent is a self-expanding, metal (nitinol) mesh in the shape of a tube.
 The delivery system is composed of an introducer and delivery wire and is used to deliver the stent to the treatment site in the neurovasculature.

 Product and indication details include:

 • Position the stent by aligning the stent positioning marker of the delivery wire with the target site.

 • Carefully retract the microcatheter, while maintaining the position of the delivery wire, to allow the stent to deploy across the neck of the aneurysm.

 • The stent will expand as it exits the microcatheter.